soubhiksanyal/now_evaluation/README.md

 #### Visualization

 Visualization of the reconstruction error is best done with a cumulative error curve.
-To generate a cumulative error plot, adapt the paths in the function generating_cumulative_error_plots() in the main.py and run the script.
+To generate a cumulative error plot, call `generating_cumulative_error_plots()` in the `main.py` with the list of output files and the corresponding list method names.

 **Note that ground truth scans are only provided for the validation set.
 In order to participate in the NoW challenge, please submit the test set predictions to ringnet@tue.mpg.de as described [here](https://ringnet.is.tue.mpg.de/challenge)**.